-- Drain the vacuum chamber at the ball cock on the water drain under the chamber.
-This chamber could contain up to 10 litres of oil. - A small amount of oil can remain in the connecting hose from the vacuum chamber to the return pump.
-It is recommended to flush the system at start up to remove this oil and prevent contamination.
+- Drain the vacuum chamber by making sure all of the oil has been pumped out of the chamber. - A small amount of oil can remain in the return pump from the vacuum chamber.
+It is recommended to flush the system at start up with the new oil to remove this oil and prevent contamination.